 Both Johnson and Elizabeth Lee, an epidemiologist specialising in infectious diseases at the Johns Hopkins Bloomberg School of Public Health in the US, agree that current models for short-term forecasting are pretty good at predicting what is going to happen in the next few weeks.
 Over the course of the pandemic, Lee’s work has evolved to making longer-term projections.

-Elizabeth Lee, epidemiologist specialising in infectious diseases at the Johns Hopkins Bloomberg School of Public Health in the US: “When we try to look further into the future, I would not say it is a forecast anymore but rather a ‘scenario’ that makes assumptions about relatively realistic possibilities, so decision-makers can plan and compare the potential impact of specific interventions.” – Read the full interview
+Elizabeth Lee, epidemiologist specialising in infectious diseases at the Johns Hopkins Bloomberg School of Public Health in the US: “When we try to look further into the future, I would not say it is a forecast anymore but rather a ‘scenario’ that makes assumptions about relatively realistic possibilities, so decision-makers can plan and compare the potential impact of specific interventions.” – Read the full interview of Elizabeth Lee

 The ECDC is also conducting scenario- or ‘what-if’ modelling to guide planning and policy.